EllenBeingDumb/data-structure/Linked-List/Two-pointer in Linked List.md

     def hasCycle(self, head: ListNode) -> bool:
         if head is None or head.next is None: return False
+        # Two pointers
         slow = head.next
         fast = head.next.next
         while True:
             if slow==fast:
                 return True
-            if slow and slow.next and fast and fast.next: slow = slow.next
+            if slow and slow.next and fast and fast.next: # They exist, not None slow = slow.next
                 fast = fast.next.next
             else:
                 return False
 ```
 ## Problem 2 - Intersection of two Linked list
+>come from leetcode
 `idea of solution` I only think of the brute Force solution, I check the solution provided by leetcode which use the two pointers method:
 1. Maintain two pointers pApA and pBpB initialized at the head of A and B, respectively.
 Then let them both traverse through the lists, one node at a time.
 2. When pApA reaches the end of a list, then redirect it to the head of B (yes, B, that's right.); similarly when pBpB reaches the end of a list, redirect it the head of A.